tlkh/prowler/README.md

 -   Determine if there are any open ports on the device
 -   Associate the ports with common services
 -   Test devices against a dictionary of factory default and common credentials
--   Notify users of security vulnerabilities through an online dashboard
+-   Notify users of security vulnerabilities through an [dashboard](https://github.com/tlkh/prowler-dashboard).
+[Dashboard tour](https://www.youtube.com/watch?v=ycgxt-BvVz0)

 ### Planned Capabilities

 - Greater variety of vulnerability assessment capabilities (webapp etc.)
+- Select wordlist based on fingerprint

 ### Hardware
 -   Raspberry Pi [Cluster HAT](https://clusterhat.com/) (with 4 \* Pi Zero W)